omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

-Division and exportation is just more of the same, with different cases to handle:
+Division and exportation are just more of the same, with different cases to handle:

 ```{r}
 simplify_division <- function(f, g) {